October 2024

 Why Did We Stop?

 Organizing the Brewer’s Cup is also logistically more complex than a throwdown-style event.
-Specific rules and standards must be adhered to, including an additional day for judge training and paying for an official representative to oversee the event.
-The Championship emphasizes consistency, with participants required to complete three brews within the competition timeframe in a compulsory and an open round format.
+Specific rules and standards must be followed, including an additional day for judge training and paying for an official representative to oversee the event.
+The Championship emphasizes consistency, with participants required to complete three brews within the competition timeframe in a compulsory and then open-round format.

 On the world stage, the capacity for national bodies to compete is limited, which poses another challenge.
 Even if we host the event, securing a spot for our champion at the international level may not be guaranteed.